ogatica017/hearst_challenge/README.md

 the subreddit, cropping them to 100x100 pixels

 # How to Use?
-Create an instance of the `Builder` class.
-Run `Builder.process_csv(*path*)`, where *path* is the path to the `subreddit`, `count` CSV file.
+Create an instance of the `Builder(user, password)` class.
+Pass in the *user* and *password* needed to access PostgreSQL locally.

+Run `Builder.process_csv(path)`, where *path* is the path to the `subreddit`, `count` CSV file.

 # Important Note:
-This tool can only be used to create a database.
+This tool can ONLY be used to create a database locally.
 It is not designed to insert values into an existing database.